Two-Way Data Flow

 A Mutable computed cell is a cell which ordinarily functions like a

-normal computed cell, created with ValueCell.computed
+normal computed cell, created with ValueCell.computed, but can also

 value of a mutable computed cell is set, it reverses the computation